axibase/atsd/rule-engine/functions-property.md

 By the default, the search is performed for the current entity that is initialized in the rule window.
 If the entity `e` is specified explicitly as the first argument, the search is performed for the specified entity instead.

 An optional start date `d` argument controls which property records to include.
-If specified, property records received earlier than start date are discarded. `d` can be an `iso` date or [endtime keyword](../shared/calendar.md#keywords).
-If `d` is specified the entity `e` must be specified too.
+If specified, only property records received on or after the start date are included.
+The start date `d` can be an `iso` date or [calendar keyword](../shared/calendar.md#keywords).
+If `d` is specified, the entity `e` argument must also be specified.

 The function returns an empty list if the entity, property or tag is not found.